uvarc/rc-learning/content/courses/python-introduction/debugging.md

 July 4, 1776
 ```

 It's easy to find day of the week calculators online, but test against two of them to make sure all the methods agree.
-You can try your own birth date as well.
+You can try your own birthdate as well.

 {{< spoiler text="Corrected dow.py" >}}
 {{< code-download file="/courses/python-introduction/exercises/dow.py" lang="python" >}}